-The Horry County Memorial Library Carolina Forest Branch opened that fall.
-The 20,000 square foot facility features children's and young adult areas, 24 computer stations, a public meeting room, a conference room and a large play area — known as the Palmetto Adventure Land playground — out back.
+The Horry County Carolina Forest Library opened that fall.
+The 20,000 square foot facility features children's and young adult areas, 24 computer stations, a public meeting room, a conference room and a large play area — known as the Palmetto Adventure Land playground — outback.

 Some of the area’s most recent developments have taken place near the intersection of International Drive and Carolina Forest Boulevard.

 This area, which will be the gateway to an International Drive extension — scheduled to begin in 2014 — will eventually include a new gas station, grocery store and several other retail shops.